-The main objective of the Residential Halls Department in OSA is to support and complement the mission of the university and its academic programs by creating a comfortable and safe environment that contributes to the success of resident students' educational progress and personal growth.
+The main objective of the Student Residential Life Department of OSA is to support and complement the mission of the university and its academic programs by creating a comfortable and safe environment that contributes to the success of resident students' educational progress and personal growth.
 The AUS residential halls offer a unique multicultural environment in which students from different parts of the world can learn from one another.

 Because residential hall living is seen as a positive educational experience, students are encouraged to live on campus.
 Living on campus complements the overall learning experience by fostering independence and tolerance of others in students.
+Priority in room allocation is given to undergraduate students.

 The university offers a variety of rooms at different rates.
 All residential hall rooms have Internet and direct telephone connections.
 In addition, the residential halls offer students many resources, including study rooms, computer labs, dining areas, recreational areas, TV rooms, laundry facilities and fitness centers.
-The Women's Welcome Center, located in front of the women's residential halls, features a hair salon, a TV room/reception area and a mini-mart.
+The Women's Welcome Center, located in front of the women's residential halls, features a hair salon, a TV room/ reception area and a mini-mart.

-Living on campus is encouraged

-because it allows students to make the most of what AUS has to offer, such as sports and dining facilities, the library and laboratories.
+Living on campus is encouraged because it allows students to make the most of what AUS has to offer, such as sports and dining facilities, the library and laboratories.
 Furthermore, it gives students convenient access to the many activities that take place during the day and in the evening.
 The university offers a convenient bus service between the residential halls and other areas on campus.